xmaxcooking/composarr/README.md

   - Add an external program for completed torrents: `unrar x "%D/*.r*" "%D/"`
 - Under `Settings > Advanced`, set the network interface to `tun0`.

+### 5. Sonarr Configuration
+Connect to Sonarr at `localhost:8989`:

+- Navigate to `Settings > Media Management`:
+  - Add root folder: `/data/raw/series/`
+  - Add another root folder: `/data/raw/anime/`
+- Under `Settings > General`, copy the API key for future use.
+- Under `Settings > Download Client`, add qBittorent.
+  - Add your IP as Host and Port to `8090`

+### 6. Radarr Configuration
+Connect to Radarr at `localhost:7878`:

+- Navigate to `Settings > Media Management` and add root folder `/data/raw/movies/`.
+- Under `Settings > General`, copy the API key for future use.
+- Under `Settings > Download Client`, add qBittorent.
+  - Add your IP as Host and Port to `8090`

+### 7. Prowlarr Configuration
+Access Prowlarr at `localhost:9696`:

+- Set a password (keep it safe).
+Optionally, you can disable authentication for local addresses.
+- Under `Settings > Apps`, add the Sonarr and Radarr services using the previously saved API keys.

+**Note**: Replace `localhost` in the Prowlarr and Radarr server input fields with your local IP.

+### 8. Indexer Proxy Setup
+In Prowlarr, navigate to `Settings > Indexers`:

+- Add Flaresolverr as an indexer proxy.
+Update the localhost part in the URL with your IP and assign a 'flaresolverr' tag.

+### 9. Add Public Indexers
+At this stage, integrate a few public indexers into Prowlarr and synchronize them with your applications.

+### 10. Overseerr Configuration
+Connect to Overseerr at `localhost:5055`:

+- Sign in with your Plex account and link your Plex service.
+- Synchronize libraries for movies, anime, and series.
+- Connect Radarr and Sonarr:
+  - Provide all necessary inputs and select the previously configured root folders.

+**Note**: No need to add Sonarr twice for different root folders.

+### 11. Tautulli Setup
+Connect to Tautulli at `localhost:8181`:

+- Set up a login, authenticate with Plex, and connect the Plex service.

 ### 12. Tdarr Setup
+Connect to Tdarr at `localhost:8265`

+#### Configure Node

+- select `MyInternalNode` on the main page.
+- Click the plus on Transcode GPU
+- Click the plus on Health Check: CPU
+- Check `Auto accept successful transcodes`

+#### Configure Library

+- go to libraries and a new library named raw.
+  - check folder watch and scan on start.
+  - set the source to /media/raw
+  - check the hourly scan or configure to your taste.
+  - go to the transcode tab and set /temp (this is not mapped as a volume in the docker compose)
+  - go to output folder and set /media/media
+  - check output folder, copy to output if met and delete source file. don't record history.

 #### Configure Transcode Options